danestves/tailwindcss-darkmode/README.md

   }
 ```

-You can check the full list of default variants in [Tailwind default config file][1].
+You can check the full list of default variants in the [Tailwind default config file][1].

 ## Customize class name prefix for variants

-`dark` is used as default prefix for variants generated.
-It´s possible to change `dark` for whatever you want, just pass any string as param.
+`dark` is used as default prefix for the variants that are generated.
+It´s possible to change `dark` for whatever you want, just pass any string as a param.
 For example, with `prefers-dark`:

 ```js
 module.exports = {